-- 45.1 In a contested election, when the result of the poll has been ascertained, the returning officer is to: - (a) declare the candidate or candidates whom more votes have been given than for the other candidates, up to the number of vacancies to be filled on the Council of Governors from the constituency, or class within a constituency, for which the election is being held to be elected, - (b) give notice of the name of each candidate who he or she has declared elected: - where the election is held under a proposed constitution pursuant to powers conferred on the Aintree Hospital NHS Foundation
+- In a contested election, when the result of the poll has been ascertained, the returning officer is to: - (a) declare the candidate or candidates whom more votes have been given than for the other candidates, up to the number of vacancies to be filled on the Council of Governors from the constituency, or class within a constituency, for which the election is being held to be elected, - (b) give notice of the name of each candidate who he or she has they have declared elected: - (i) where the election is held under a proposed constitution pursuant to powers conferred on the Aintree Hospital University Hospitals Dorset NHS Foundation Trust by section 33(4) of the 20063 Act, to the chairman of the NHS Trust, or - (ii) in any other case, to the chairman of the corporation; and - (c) give public notice of the name of each candidate whom he or she has they have declared elected.

-Trust by section 33(4) of the 2003 Act, to the chairman of the NHS Trust, or
+45.2 The returning officer is to make:

-- (ii) in any other case, to the chairman of the corporation; and - (c) give public notice of the name of each candidate whom he or she has declared elected. - 45.2 The returning officer is to make: - (a) the total number of votes given for each candidate (whether elected or not), and - (b) the number of rejected ballot papers under each of the headings in rule 43.5, - (c) the number of rejected text voting records under each of the headings in rule 43.10 available on request.
+- (a) the total number of votes given for each candidate (whether elected or not), and - (b) the number of rejected ballot papers under each of the headings in rule 43.5. - (c) the number of rejected text voting records under each of the headings in rule 43.10 available on request.